Sauble Beach, Ontario: Land ownership

-Cottage owners are split between those who own property outright and those with cottages on Native lands.
-A lease relationship exists between the Saugeen First Nation, who also refer to themselves as the "Chippewas of Saugeen", and those who had built seasonal homes on the Native land in the a lakeside area between urban Southampton, Ontario and Sauble Beach.
+Cottage owners are split between those who own a property outright and those with cottages on Native lands.
+A lease relationship exists between the Saugeen First Nation, who also refer to themselves as the "Chippewas of Saugeen", and those who had built seasonal homes on the Native land in the lakeside area between urban Southampton, Ontario and Sauble Beach.
 There are approximately 1,200 such cottages.
 Each cottager on Native land pays an annual fee to the First Nation.
-The current lease contract between the cottagers and two Saugeen First Nation Reserves, Chief's Point 28 and Saugeen 29, is in effect until 30 April 2021.
+A lease contract between the cottagers and two Saugeen First Nation Reserves, Chief's Point 28 and Saugeen 29, expired on 30 April 2021.

-Some years ago, the Saugeen First Nation successfully reclaimed the land that "runs south from the Sauble Beach sign toward Southampton, 18 kilometres away", according to one news report.
+In the mid-2010s, the Saugeen First Nation successfully reclaimed the land that "runs south from the Sauble Beach sign toward Southampton, 18 kilometres away".
 The beach area to the south of Main St. in the community is referred to by the band as Sauble Park or South Sauble Beach Park.
 In addition to the south Sauble Beach area, the Saugeen First Nation claims the rights to another stretch of the public beach, approximately 2 km long, west of Lakeshore Boulevard extending to a point between 1st St. South and 6th St. North.
 This claim has been in litigation since 1990 when the federal government started an action on behalf of the Saugeen First Nation, stating that the area is part of the Saugeen 29 Reserve.
 The band also filed its own claim in 1995.

+On 4 April 2023, the Ontario Superior Court of Justice ruled that the waterfront area between 1st and 6th is part of the Saugeen reserve, owned by the Saugeen First Nation.
+The court also ruled that the Government of Canada had abrogated the 1854 Treaty by allowing the beach waterfront to be taken away from the Saugeen.
+The Town of South Bruce Peninsula council subsequently voted unanimously to appeal the court decision.
+Later in April 2023, the appeal was filed by the Town and some landowners, requesting that the Court of Appeal set aside the judgment declaring the relevant section of Sauble Beach as First Nation reserve land.
+In December 2024, the Ontario Court of Appeal upheld the decision ruling that roughly 2.2 kilometres of shoreline land be returned to the First Nation.
+The town filed an appeal with the Supreme Court of Canada, which was dismissed in August 2025.
+On July 1, 2025, the Saugeen First Nation changed the "Sauble Beach" sign to read "Saugeen Beach".